Specific Learning Difficulty (SpLD) diagnostic assessments for adults

 Where does the assessment take place?

-Our assessment room is in Colchester.
-Parking is available and directions/address are provided in the welcome pack.
+We have an assessment room in Colchester.
+Parking is available onsite and directions/address are provided in the welcome pack.
 If you prefer, we can arrange a remote assessment.

 How long is the assessment?